mariamnozadze/todo-app/README.md

-To Do List with Sign In form in React.
+To Do List with Sign In form in React with class components
 <br>
 <br>
 <br>